hashicorp/terraform/internal/cloud/e2e/README.md

   external network calls.
 This is needed to run these tests.
 Without it, the tests do not run.
 * `TFE_TOKEN=<admin token>` and `TFE_HOSTNAME=<hostname>`.
 The helpers
-for these tests require admin access to a HCP Terraform/TFE instance.
+for these tests require admin access to an HCP Terraform/TFE instance.
 * `-timeout=30m`.
 Some of these tests take longer than the default 10m timeout for `go test`.

 ### Flags